Useful Words and Phrases to use in IELTS Essay

 Synonyms: Research, inquire, investigate, explore, examine, probe.

-A. This essay delves the issue, examine the arguments from both perspectives and reach to a logical conclusion at the end.
+A. This essay delves into the issue, examine the arguments from both perspectives and reach a logical conclusion at the end.

 B. To delve into the issue of child labour laws, we have to ensure a sustainable economic formation for underdeveloped countries like Nepal.